Animal rights group threatens to disrupt one of the most watched horse races in the world - KTVZ

 Since it was first run in 1839, the spectacle has become a national institution in the United Kingdom which has transformed into the greatest steeplechase — a race run over fences with a variety of obstacles, including “plain fences, water jumps or open ditches” — on Earth.

-However, animal rights groups claim the race represents the “broken relationship” between humans and horses due to the potential dangers the animals face.
+However, animal rights groups claim the race represents the “broken relationship” between humans and nature due to the potential dangers the horses face.

 The race, which has been modified in recent years to ease safety concerns, sees a field of up to 40 horses galloping 4.3 miles and jumping 30 fences the size of small cars.